UK CLINICAL TRIAL OF RITUXIMAB

 Given the expected cost of a large scale randomised controlled trial it is likely that collaborative funding will prove necessary, and to this end the ME Association would be happy to work cooperatively with other charities or funding bodies – as has already happened in the case of the UK ME/CFS Biobank for example.

 At the July 2015 board meeting of the CFS/ME Research Collaborative (CMRC) Dr Shepherd raised the subject of funding for a large UK Phase III trial of Rituximab, and the notion was very warmly received.
-Efforts are currently underway to engage with potential funding partners.

-The MEA through its Ramsay Research Fund has currently set aside over £60,000 for a viable UK trial and these funds will remain separate from other research funds until such time as a trial is deemed feasible.
+The MEA through its Ramsay Research Fund has currently set aside over £60,000 for a viable UK trial and these funds currently remain separate from other research funds until such time as a trial is deemed feasible.

 The ME Association has consistently maintained that the positive results emanating from Drs Fluge and Mella – coming first from the 3-patient Preliminary Case Series in 2009, and followed by the 30-patient Phase II Double-blind and Placebo-controlled Trial in 2011 reporting a strong and lasting improvement in 67% patients (and 13% of placebo controls) – demonstrated that Rituximab had exciting potential as a possible treatment for at least a sub-group of people with ME/CFS.